DAFoam/DAFoam.github.io/pages/mydoc/mydoc_user_guide_openfoam.md

 }
 </pre>

 The next block of code is `functions`.
 In OpenFOAM, when the user wants to add some type of calculation, this is typically done within `controlDict`.
 As is typical with wing (airfoil for our NACA0012 simulation) cases, we want to simulate this wing in order to get aerodynamic data from it.
 One way we can do this is with the function `aeroForces`.
 The name `aeroForces` is specified by the user.
 For incompressible steady-state simulations, these entries can remain mostly unchanged from one case to another.
 However, there are a few pertinent entries to discuss.
 We must tell OpenFOAM which patch we want to calculate the aerodynamic forces for via `patches (wing);`.
 Additionally, we must prescribe the lift and drag direction in accordance with our global coordinate system.
-Here, we have lift in acting in the positive y-direction.
+Here, we have a lift acting in the positive y-direction.
 Drag is in the positive x-direction (though multiplied by negative one to give the force acting on the wing).
 Our pitch axis is the z axis.
 As we are modeling an airfoil instead of a wing, we use `Aref = lRef = 0.1` which is our chord length.
 For a wing case, `Aref` should be the planform area whereas `lRef` is the mean aerodynamic chord.

 ### 3.2 Decomposition of Domain (decomposeParDict)
-Often times these CFD simulations last a very long time.
-To help speed up the process we can run the job in parallel, splitting up the simulation over multiple computer processors.
+Oftentimes these CFD simulations last a very long time.
+To help speed up the process, we can run the job in parallel, splitting up the simulation over multiple computer processors.
 This will greatly decrease the real-world run time of the simulation.
 To do this, we use `decomposeParDict`:

 <pre>
-numberOfSubdomains  8;         // number of processors to split domain over method              scotch;    // method for decomposition (splitting) domain
+numberOfSubdomains  4;         // number of processors to split domain over method              scotch;    // method for decomposition (splitting) domain
 </pre>

 As can be seen by the above block, there are very few inputs to this file.
-Since the NACA0012 case is very light weight (coarse mesh in a steady simulation) we choose to only split (decompose) the domain into 8 distinct parts.
-These parts will be distributed over 8 processor cores when running.
-To see this, when running the case, you will find directories `processor0 processor1 ... processor7` in your working directory.
+Since the NACA0012 case is very light weight (coarse mesh in a steady simulation) we choose to only split (decompose) the domain into 4 distinct parts.
+These parts will be distributed over 4 processor cores when running.
+To see this, when running the case, you will find directories `processor0 processor1 ... processor3` in your working directory.
 This is controlled by the `numberOfSubdomains` entry.
 For our NACA0012 case, and for most cases, we can choose a very simple and automatic decomposition algorithm, `method scotch;`.
 This method is very common to use as it is simple (requires no other entries), and handles everything automatically.
 There are other decomposition methods available, such as `hierarchical`, which will require a `coeffs` entry in `decomposeParDict`.
 This method is not needed for now, but for the motivated reader there are a few additional notes in `decomposeParDict` regarding this.

 ### 3.3 Numerical Schemes (fvSchemes)
 `fvSchemes` delves into the particular numerical schemes used to solve the Navier-Stokes equations, particularly how to handle derivatives.
-An in-depth analysis of the parameters found in `fvSchemes` is covered in the advanced user guide.
+An in-depth analysis of the parameters found in `fvSchemes` is covered in the [advanced OpenFOAM user guide](https://www.openfoam.com/documentation/user-guide).
 For this user guide, we will mostly focus on the basic ideas and define the various dictionaries within `fvSchemes`.
 Below is the `fvSchemes` for our NACA0012 simulation:

 <pre>
 // time derivative scheme